Mining & Mineral Resources Research and Innovation Initiative

 The program supports initiatives that align with the School mission to transform the way students, professionals, and communities work across boundaries to meet the complex challenges of economically, socially, and environmentally sustainable mineral resources.
 The School’s scope is to use education, training, research, and community outreach and engagement to encompass responsible and sustainable production and use of mineral resources.

-Overview of supported research projects
+Selected supported research projects

 Most people are familiar with the idea of mining, but not may not think much about how water is involved in mine design and the development of minerals for every-day uses.
 How hydrology and minerals intersect is the topic of a video by members of the UArizona Department of Hydrology and Atmospheric Sciences (HAS) and the Lowell Institute for Mineral Resources.